Ophthalmic surgical training

 WHY OUR WORK IS SO IMPORTANT

 There are 2.6 million blind people in West Africa, but 90% of this blindness is preventable, if only the right sight services are available.
-Our aim is to raise sight services in West Africa to a level approaching those of Western Europe.
+Our aim is to increase significantly the quality and diversity of sight services available in the region.
 According to the World Health Organisation, visual impairment is one of the most significant health problems in West African.
 The major eye conditions include cataracts, uncorrected refractive errors, glaucoma, age-related macular degeneration, corneal opacities, diabetic retinopathy, trachoma and onchocerciasis, and millions of people in the region remain at risk of visual loss due to the lack of eye-care services.

 Ophthalmologists needed

-Adequately trained eye care personnel, as well as an effective and efficient system to deliver eye care services, are integral to achieving the goals of VISION 2020, which include achieving a minimum ratio of at least one ophthalmologist per 250,000 population.
-Currently there are about 650 ophthalmologists in West Africa, about half of the minimum ratio required.
+Adequately trained eye care personnel, as well as an effective and efficient system to deliver eye care services, are integral to achieving the goals of VISION 2020.
+With about 650 ophthalmologists in West Africa this represents about half the recommended minimum ratio of at least one ophthalmologist per 250,000 population.
 Two thirds of these have only had limited training to enable them to deal with cataract, the world’s leading cause of blindness.

 Past chances of improvement